TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 ...
 ~~~

-The problem now is that we are still sending the `to_s` message to our new array of legislator names and by default an array does not know how you want to display the contents.
+The problem now is that when using string interpolation, Ruby is converting our new array of legislator names into a string but Ruby does not know exactly how _you_ want to display the contents.

 We need to explicitly convert our array of legislator names to a string.
 This way we are sure it will output correctly.
 This could be tedious work except Array again comes to the rescue with the [Array#join](http://rubydoc.info/stdlib/core/Array#join-instance_method) method.